 A scenic ride on the gondola at Whakapapa reaches New Zealand’s highest café, Knoll Ridge, where you can enjoy super-scenic dining in summer as well as winter.

 Tongariro National Park’s awe-inspiring scenery earned it starring roles in Peter Jackson’s Lord of The Rings trilogy, with Mt Ngauruhoe taking centre stage.

-The walk known as the Tongariro Northern Circuit is served by four Department of Conservation 'Great Walk' huts.
+The walk known as the Tongariro Northern Circuit is served by four Department of Conservation(opens in new window) ‘Great Walk’ huts.
 DOC also has a number of 'Serviced' and 'Basic' huts in other parts of the park.
-At Whakapapa village there is a range of accommodation available from campsites to resort hotels.
-The most luxurious accommodation within the park is the historic Chateau Tongariro Hotel.
-Bookings are required in peak season.

 Inside the national park boundary, Whakapapa Village has a range of accommodation including campsites, lodges and motels.

 Various types of accommodation can be found in and around the nearby towns of Tūrangi, National Park Village and Ohakune, Raetihi, Taumarunui.

 Whatever kind of accommodation you choose, it will pay to book in advance during peak season (December to March).